a20351766/udo.1.4.0/core/chaincode/shim/ext/cid/README.md

 ```

 If you want to use the client identity library to extract or assert attribute
-values as described previously but you are not using Hyperledger Fabric CA,
+values as described previously but you are not using Hyperledger UDO CA,
 then you must ensure that the certificates which are issued by your external CA
 contain attributes of the form shown above.
 In particular, the certificates
 must contain the `1.2.3.4.5.6.7.8.1` X509v3 extension with a JSON value